 ・Physical lassitude due to excessive relaxation

-・Development of pain in the area being massaged
+・Pain developing in the area being massaged

 ・Reduced muscle contraction force

-JARTA deals with these problems using the concept of laxity.
+JARTA deals with these issues using the concept of laxity.
 Instead of hardening or stiffening the body through training, we encourage body development that enables increased functional movement based on a wider range of body contraction and relaxation by enhancing the ability to relax while attaining contractile strength.

-To achieve a high level of performance, it is critical to attain the ability to realize a body status that is adaptive to an ever-changing situation because there are unlimited choices of distribution between maximum power and complete relaxation, including, for example, applying power slightly while relaxing a muscle.
-This ability can be attained when training is performed on a body which is based on a relaxed state.
+To achieve high-performance levels, it’s critical to attain the ability to create a “state of body” that is adaptive to an ever-changing situation, as there are unlimited choices of distribution between maximum power and complete relaxation.
+This includes for example, applying slight power while relaxing a muscle.
+This ability can be attained by training the body while in a relaxed state.

 “Flexibility is stronger than muscle”

-This well-known maxim originally appeared in Huang Shigong’s Three Strategies, a famous military text written in ancient China.
-It has been translated into English in many ways, including “A mud wall kills a cannon ball,” “Creaking doors hang the longest,” “Soft methods often get the better of brute force,” etc. In Japan, this statement was developed by Jigoro Kano, the father of judo, into the concept that using the body flexibly could put a bigger or more powerful opponent behind the eight ball and it has been familiar to the Japanese throughout the ages.
+This well-known maxim originally appeared in Huang Shigong’s “Three Strategies,” a famous military text written in ancient China.
+There are several English translations, including “A mud wall kills a cannon ball,” “Creaking doors hang the longest,” “Soft methods often get the better of brute force,” and the like.
+In Japan, the father of judo, Jigoro Kano further developed this statement into a concept of using the body flexibly to place a much larger or more powerful opponent behind the eight ball.
+This concept has since been one of familiarity to the Japanese throughout the ages.